Thinklab-SJTU/Bench2Drive/README.md

   - Multi-Process Multi-GPU Parallel Eval.
 If your team_agent saves any image for debugging, it might take lots of disk space.
     ```bash
         # Please set TASK_NUM, GPU_RANK_LIST, TASK_LIST, TEAM_AGENT, TEAM_CONFIG, recommend GPU: Task(1:2).
+        # It is normal that certain model can not finsih certain routes, no matter how many times we restart the evaluation.
+It should be treated as failing as it usually happens in the routes where agents behave badly.
         bash leaderboard/scripts/run_evaluation_multi.sh
     ```
   - Visualization - make a video for debugging with canbus info printed on the sequential images.